Sign In Forgot Password

 S’LICHOT

-9 pm: Slichot service: Begin the season of repentance in the month of Elul as we look inward and contemplate the year that has elapsed.
-Rabbi Jessica Graf and Rabbi George Altshuler lead a service with traditional music and the ceremonial changing of our Torah mantles.
+We begin the season of repentance in the month of Elul with our S’lichot service, which asks us to contemplate the year that has passed.
+Our clergy and musical team lead a musical service which includes the ceremonial changing of our Torah mantles for the High Holidays.

 High Holiday FAQ